 GO: Montgomery Parks Brookside Gardens, Silver Spring.
 Don’t be in a rush here – plan at least an hour to meander through and around fifty stunning acres of gardens, woodlands, ponds and terraces – and an indoor Conservatory.
 Free, gardens open daily sunrise to sunset, Visitor’s Center 9-5.

-TOUR: Woodlawn Manor Cultural Park, Sandy Springs.
+TOUR: Woodlawn Manor Cultural Park, Sandy Spring.
 The walls literally talk at Woodlawn Manor.
 After a major renovation in 2016, the 1832 Stone Barn on this farm managed by the Montgomery Park System offers one of the most engaging ways to learn about slavery and the difficult decisions encountered by both the enslaved (to run or stay) and the slave owners (to free them or not).
 Interactive exhibits highlight the area’s agricultural landscape, the Underground Railroad and the Quaker experience in Montgomery County, revealed through the lives of the Woodlawn’s residents – the Palmer family and enslaved laborers.

 Dr. William Palmer, a Quaker, built the farm in 1832, and though he did not believe in owning other human beings, his second wife brought as many as 13 slaves into the marriage.
 This decision cost Palmer his standing in the Quaker faith.
 He was excommunicated – or in Quaker terms, his fellows “read him out.”